Jaykul/Information/Docs/Set-InfoTemplate.md

 Set-InfoTemplate '{ElapsedTime} {ScriptName}:{LineNumber} {Message}'
 ```

-Sets the Information.InformationMessage template to a simple message showing elapsed time, the source, and the message
+Sets the Information.InformationRecord template to a simple message showing elapsed time, the source, and the message

 ### -------------------------- EXAMPLE 2 --------------------------